2.3.3sr1 – SRTC Procedure: Institutional Effectiveness

 - Graduate Exit Survey

-- Graduate Follow-up Survey
+- Graduate Follow-up Survey (as requested by faculty)

-- Employer Follow-up Survey
+- Employer Follow-up Survey (as requested by faculty)

 Academic Affairs, Student Affairs, Economic Development, and the Institutional Effectiveness Divisions are responsible for these evaluations/surveys.
 The Institutional Research Coordinator is responsible for administering most evaluations/surveys, for compiling most evaluation/survey results, and for writing results reports.
 Findings are used during the evaluation of programs, functional units, and the College.
 Customer evaluation findings are continuously reviewed and action is taken as needed.

-- Annual Performance Personnel Evaluations
+- Performance Personnel Evaluations

 - Research and Data

-Research is conducted and data is collected and compiled for use by units and programs as needed to support the assessment of expected outcomes established by units and programs and to support the assessment of SLOs by programs.
+Research is conducted and data is collected and compiled for use by units and programs as needed to support the assessment of expected outcomes established by units and programs and to support the assessment of SLOs by general education and programs.
 Research and data serve units and programs as resources identified as Means of Assessment in the Annual Assessment Plans as needed in order to complete the formal evaluation and planning processes.

 - Annual Assessment Plans